oadaeh/checkmail/README.md

 Checkmail checks a POP3 or IMAP email account and reports statistics about the mailbox.

-This is the Backdrop port of the Drupal module, that is here: https://www.drupal.org/project/checkmail
+This is the Backdrop port of the Drupal module that is here: https://www.drupal.org/project/checkmail

 The statistics it prints are one or more of the following: the total number of